mozilla/gecko-dev/testing/perfdocs/generated/awsy.rst

 Explicit Memory
 ================

 * This is memory explicitly reported by a memory reporter.
-It includes all the memory allocated via explicit calls to heap allocation functions (such as malloc and new), and some (only that covered by memory reporters) of the memory allocated via explicit calls to non-heap allocations functions (such as mmap and VirtualAlloc).
+It includes all the memory allocated via explicit calls to heap allocation functions (such as malloc and new), and some (only that covered by memory reporters) of the memory allocated via explicit calls to non-heap allocation functions (such as mmap and VirtualAlloc).

 **Possible regression causes**

 * A regression in this usually means a new feature is using or retaining more memory and should be looked at.
-These are easier to diagnose as we can compare memory reports.
+These are easier to diagnose because we can compare memory reports.

 See the `about:memory` `mdn page <https://developer.mozilla.org/docs/Mozilla/Performance/about:memory#Explicit_Allocations>`__ for more details.